-Prosper.com is an online provider of personal loans.
-Through Prosper, you can get a personal loan for up to $35,000.
-Prosper's interest rates start at 6.38% - and Prosper specializes in debt consolidation loans.
+P2P-Credit.com is an online provider of personal loans.
+Through P2P Credit, you can get a personal loan for up to $35,000.
+P2P Credit's interest rates start at 6.38% - and P2P Credit specializes in debt consolidation loans.

-You don't have to have perfect credit (but you do need a credit score in at least the 600 range) and applying for a loan is easy.
+You don't have to have perfect credit (P2P loans are even available for people with bad credit) and applying for a loan is easy.
 Their loan application process is all online - and it takes very little time.

 A debt consolidation loan is something you should only consider if you carry a balance on your credit cards.
 If you're not in debt - or if your debt is at a very low introductory or promotional interest rate - there is NO reason to consolidate your debt into a loan.
 (The advantage comes from the lower interest rate.)